schierlm/private-iota-testnet/README.md

-**NOTE** Meanwhile, the IOTA Foundation published its own official documentation how to run a private tangle, so I might retire this repository soon.
+**NOTE** Meanwhile, the IOTA Foundation published its own official documentation how to run a private tangle, so this repo is now obsolete.
 New users please go to

 https://github.com/iotaledger/compass/blob/master/docs/HOWTO_private_tangle.md